 Fibroid embolisation is a procedure that has been performed worldwide for over 20 years.
-The procedure is conducted in an angiography suite (“cath lab”) at Mercy Angiography, which is in the Mercy Hospital at 98 Mountain Road, Epsom in Auckland.
+The procedure is conducted in an angiography suite (“cath lab”) at Intra, which is in the Mercy Hospital at 98 Mountain Road, Epsom in Auckland.
 Your interventional radiologist will be assisted by nurses and other highly trained staff.

 Small particles are used to block the blood vessels supplying the fibroids.
 It is a minimally invasive procedure performed by an interventional radiologist requiring only a tiny nick in the skin in the groin, with most patients able to go home the day after the procedure.

 You will be given medication before the procedure to help relax and control pain, but you will remain awake during the procedure.